kisswiki/kisswiki/src/os/ubuntu/ubuntu-20.4.2.md

-## There was problem with installing extras during install.
+## There was problem with installing extras during install

 So I have created usb with newest Ubuntu 20.04.2

 ## After reboot Windows 10 was loaded.
-There was no grub menu.
+There was no grub menu

 I needed to boot again from usb and